Self-organizing traffic lights: A realistic simulation: A Realistic Traffic Simulator: moreVTS

 The self-organizing traffic light controller described in the previous section was implemented in moreVTS.
-With data provided by the Brussels Capital Region, we were able to build a detailed simulation of the Rue de la Loi/Wetstraat, a four-lane westwards one-way avenue in Brussels which gathers heavy traffic towards the centre of the city.
+Using data provided by the Brussels Capital Region, we were able to build a detailed simulation of the Rue de la Loi/Wetstraat, a four-lane westwards one-way avenue in Brussels which gathers heavy traffic towards the centre of the city.
 We used the measured average traffic densities per hour on working days for 2004 (shown in Table \ref{table:wetstraat_vehicle_count}) and the current ``green wave" method, which has a period of 90 seconds, with 65 seconds for the green phase on the Wetstraat, 19 for the green phase on side streets, and 6 for transitions.
-Like this, we were able to compare our self-organizing controller with a standard one in a realistic setting.
+This enabled us to compare our self-organizing controller with a standard one in a realistic setting.
 Figure \ref{cap:map3_wetstraat} shows the simulation view of the Wetstraat and its surrounding streets.

 The data from Table \ref{table:wetstraat_vehicle_count} is for the cars entering the Wetstraat on the East, so the spawn rates for the two nodes in the simulation representing this were set according to this data.
-For the other nodes, the spawn and destination frequencies were set based on a field study we performed on May 2006, comparing the percentage of cars that flow through the Wetstraat and those that flow through side streets, enter, or leave the Wetstraat.
+For the other nodes, the spawn and destination frequencies were set based on a field study we performed in May 2006, comparing the percentage of cars that flow through the Wetstraat and those that flow through side streets, enter, or leave the Wetstraat.
 These percentages were kept constant, so that when the density of cars entering the Wetstraat changed, all the other spawn rates changed in the same proportion.
 On average, for each five cars flowing through a side street, one hundred flow through the Wetstraat.
 This is not the case of the Kuststraat, a two way avenue at the West of the Wetstraat (second and third crossing streets from left to right on Fig. \ref{cap:map3_wetstraat}), where for 100 cars driving through the Wetstraat, about 40 turn right, 40 turn left, and only 20 go straight, while 20 more drive through the Kuststraat (about 10 in each direction).
-The precise spawn rates and destination frequencies are given in \cite[pp. 55--57]{Cools2006}
+The precise spawn rates and destination frequencies are given in \citet[pp. 55--57]{Cools2006}.